LTH Plumbing

 A heat pump doesn't generate heat — it extracts heat from the surrounding air and transfers it to water.
 Because it's moving heat rather than creating it, it uses 60–70% less electricity than a standard electric element.

 In our warm coastal climate, a heat pump runs at near-peak efficiency year-round.
-Annual running costs for a typical household are around $150–$350 per year — compared to $1,100–$1,400 on a standard-rate electric system.
+Annual running costs for a typical 3–4 person household are around $200–$350 per year (smaller households can run on less) — compared to $1,100–$1,400 on a standard-rate electric system.

 One Thing to Know About Placement